hsomesun/Portus-On-OracleLinux7/README.md

 opensuse/portus:2.0
 ```

+Switch `opensuse/portus:2.0` to `opensuse/portus:head` if you'd like to run the most recent build from GitHub.

 *Note:* if you used a different method to create the MariaDB database or provided a custom username/password, you need to replace the default values in this command.

 You should use `docker inspect portus` to find the `PORTUS_SECRET_KEY_BASE` and `PORTUS_PORTUS_PASSWORD` values used when the container was created.
 This will allow you to recreate the container using the existing database and maintain the correct `portus` user password (which is also stored in the database).